-2.11.5 Distilled Water Supply
+2.11.4 Reservoir Distilled Water Supply

-One gallon (3.8 liters) of double distilled water per fill.
-The one-gallon supply can last from 8 hours to more than 500 hours of use depending upon the temperature and humidity at which the generator is operated (reference section 13.3.4).
-During operation near ambient temperature and 50% RH, one gallon should last for approximately 200 hours.
+One-half gallon (1.9 liter) of pure water (distilled or DI) per fill.
+The one-half gallon supply can last from 8 hours to more than 500 hours of use depending upon the temperature and humidity at which the generator is operated (reference section 13.3.4).
+During operations near ambient temperature and 50% RH, one liter should last for approximately 200 hours.

-2.12 Installation
+2.12 INSTALLATION